welle/JMetaData/README.md

 ## Quick summary ##

 JmetaData is a wrapper using mediainfo lib to collect video metadatas.

-Mediainfo DLL are contained in main jar and will be extracted to system temp directory when calling main constructor.
+You can either let the JMetaData lib load its own dll or use yours.

 ## How to use it ##